-22. Attention Deficit Hyperactivity Disorder (ADHD) is equally common in boys and girls.

-a. true b. false

-23. A hallucination is defined as a sound that comes from nowhere.

-a. true b. false

-24. Panic disorder is a type of Anxiety disorder.

-a. true b. false

-25. Medications called "anti psychotics" are helpful to treat the symptoms of schizophrenia.

-a. true b. false

-26. A delusion is defined as seeing something that is not real.

-a. true b. false

-27. Lack of pleasure, hopelessness and fatigue can all be symptoms of a clinical depression

-a. true b. false

-28. Nobody with schizophrenia ever recovers.

-a. true b. false

-29. People with mania may experience strange feelings of grandiosity.

-a. true b. false

-30. Mental disorders are psychological problems caused by poor nutrition.

-a. true b. false
+22. .
+Au Attention Delicit Hyperactivity Disorder (ADHD) is equally common in boys and girls. a. true b. false 23. .
+Al A hallucination is defined as a sound that comes from nowhere. a. true b. false 24. .
+Pa Panic disorder is a type of Anxiety disorder. a. true b. false 25. . Ме Medications called "anti-psychotics" are helpful to treat the symptoms of Schizophrenia. a. true b. false 26. . Ас A delusion is defined as seeing something that is not real. a. true b. false 27. .
+La Lack of pleasure, hopelessness and fatigue can all be symptoms of a clinical depression a. true b. false 28.
+Nobody with Schizophrenia ever recovers. renia ever recovers. a. true b. false 29. .
+Pe People with mania may experience strange feelings of grandiosity. a. true b. false 30. . Ме Mental disorders are psychological problems caused by poor nutrition. a. true b. false